 “Well,” her friend said, “as the saying goes, an apple a day keeps the doctor away.
 I drink plenty of water, I eat fruits and vegetables during the week, and I make sure to get enough sleep.”

-The Origin of ‘An Apple a Day Keeps The Doctor Away’
+The Origin Of ‘An Apple a Day Keeps The Doctor Away’

 The origin of this saying is believed to be from Wales, a country in Great Britain.
-The first recorded use of this proverb is said to be in the 1860s.
-It makes an appearance, for example, in a publication called Notes and Queries from the year 1866.
+There is an earlier form of this expression that goes: “Eat an apple on going to bed, and you’ll keep the doctor from earning his bread.”
+The first known appearance of this earlier form is from a publication known as Notes and Queries from the year 1866: